 - Through a free report from Answer the Public, you can find out what your consumers are searching for in Google.

-- Keywords Everywhere is a free keyword tool that’s easily installed on Chrome or Firefox and shows Google keyword search volume, cost per click, and competition data of keywords on multiple websites.
+- Keywords Everywhere is a keyword tool that’s easily installed on Chrome or Firefox and shows Google keyword search volume, cost per click, and competition data of keywords on multiple websites.
+This tool used to be free, but now uses a credit system.
+It is still inexpensive, allowing you to analyze 100,000 keywords for $10.

 Use bucketing for keyword identification